Bouncing Bianchi Models with Deformed Commutation Relations: Introduction

 Here we consider the deformation of the anisotropic vacuum Bianchi I and II models described in terms of Misner-like variables.
 We will deform the isotropic bulk variable, i.e., the comoving volume $v$, separately from the anisotropy variables $\beta_\pm$.
 In particular, the volume will be deformed with what we call the cut-off algebra, which has been shown to reproduce the bounce of effective LQC \cite{Battisti,IJGMMP}.
-The anisotropies will be deformed in a similar way, but due to the Misner-like description of the Bianchi models and through the imposition of the Jacobi identities for consistency \cite{Maggiore2021,SebyMatteoSemiclassicalGUP}, they will form a two-dimensional space with naturally arising non-commutativity.
+The anisotropies will be deformed in a similar way, but due to the Misner-like description of the Bianchi models and through the imposition of the Jacobi identities for consistency \cite{Maggiore2021,SebyMatteoSemiclassicalGUP}, they will form a two-dimensional space with naturally arising noncommutativity.
+In analogy with previous works using similar techniques (e.g., \cite{BarcaEU,SebyMatteoSemiclassicalGUP}), we will be working in a semiclassical limit in which the modified commutators are replaced by effective modified classical Poisson brackets.
+Such an approach is expected to be justified for semiclassical states that remain peaked around a classical trajectory, where effective classical dynamics provide an excellent approximation to the quantum theory, as is the case for effective LQC \cite{Taveras:2008ke}.
+One might argue that in the particular application to cosmology, only very semiclassical states are of physical interest.
+The deformations considered can then still include a variety of expected quantum gravity effects such as spacetime discreteness, noncommutativity, or minimal length effects.